For advisors

 • Copyrights

-Digital assets: “Digital estate planning” is increasingly important — online accounts can have both financial and sentimental value.
+Digital assets: “Digital estate planning” is increasingly important — especially for millennial clients.
+Online accounts can have both financial and sentimental value.
 Think about:

 • Social media accounts